BlogFrench Phone Number Format

 2. Mobile Number

 Similar to the landline number mentioned above, the French mobile number format consists of ten digits, including the trunk code, mobile prefix, and subscriber number.
-Like the landline number’s area code, mobile numbers in France have two specific prefixes: 06 or 07.

 The format for calling a mobile number is 07-XX-XX-XX-XX.
 Here, 0 is the trunk code, 7 is the mobile prefix, and the remaining is the subscriber’s number.